tgherzog/wbg-ogdtoolkit/en/open-data-in-60-seconds.md

 ---
-title: Open Data in a Nutshell
+title: Open Data in 60 Seconds
 ---

 If you've ever gone online to check the weather, research a safety recall on your vehicle or calculate how much your